Koredotcom/docs/docs/xo/generative-ai-tools/models-library.md

 !!! note

     Co-Pilot features can use content and environment variables.
-Dynamic Conversations features can use content, context, and environment variables.tive-ai-tools/models-library.
+Dynamic Conversations features can use content, context, and environment variables.

 ### Key Advantages